car10ca/moviehub/README.md

 `python manage.py test`

 The tests cover CRUD operations, API endpoints, and view logic to ensure the application is functioning as expected.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Author
-Kerstin Kegel
-This project was developed as part of a BSc in Computer Science.